RJPearson94/terraform-provider-twilio/docs/resources/autopilot_task_field.md

 - `assistant_sid` - (Mandatory) The SID of the assistant to associate the task field with.
 Changing this forces a new resource to be created
 - `task_sid` - (Mandatory) The SID of the task to associate the task field with.
 Changing this forces a new resource to be created
 - `unique_name` - (Mandatory) The unique name of the field.
+The length of the string must be between `1` and `64` characters (inclusive).
 Changing this forces a new resource to be created
 - `field_type` - (Mandatory) The type of field

 ## Attributes Reference